Griffin’s double-double helps Illinois beat Purdue 63-37

 Purdue’s 37 points were the fewest allowed by Illinois this season.
 The Boilermakers’ shooting percentage was the lowest allowed by Illinois in program history.

 The Illini scored the first 11 points and took a 32-19 lead at halftime.

 Cockburn scored 10 points in the opening frame, none bigger than a thunderous two-handed dunk at 11:09 that brought the crowd to its feet.
 Frazier also fired up the crowd with a spectacular underhand layup late in the first half after forcing a turnover at midcourt.

-The Boilermakers didn’t score until Matt Haarms hit a free-throw at 13:09.
+The Boilermakers didn’t score until 7-3 center Matt Haarms hit a free-throw at 13:09.

 BIG PICTURE

-Illinois needed a bounce-back win after a loss at No. 14 Michigan State, and got it Sunday.
+Illinois needed a big home win after the loss at No. 14 Michigan State, and got it Sunday.
 The Illini hit on all cylinders from the opening tip.

 With Purdue facing No. 12 Michigan this week, this one hurt.